Triton (moon): Physical characteristics

+Color image of Triton, showing its varied surface.

 Because Triton's surface indicates a long history of melting, models of its interior posit that Triton is differentiated, like Earth, into a solid core, a mantle and a crust.
 Water, the most abundant volatile in the Solar System, comprises Triton's mantle, enveloping a core of rock and metal.
 There is enough rock in Triton's interior for radioactive decay to maintain a liquid subsurface ocean to this day, similar to what is thought to exist beneath the surface of Europa and several other icy outer Solar System worlds.
 This is not thought to be adequate to power convection in Triton's icy crust.
 However, the strong obliquity tides are believed to generate enough additional heat to accomplish this and produce the observed signs of recent surface geological activity.
 The black material ejected is suspected to contain organic compounds, and if liquid water is present on Triton, it has been speculated that this could make it habitable for some form of life.